jpraynaud/halo2-digitsum/README.md

 $ ./digitsum prove --help
 Run the prover for the digit sum circuit

-Usage: digitsum prove [OPTIONS] --witness <WITNESS> --statement <STATEMENT>
+Usage: digitsum prove [OPTIONS] --witness <WITNESS> --public-input <PUBLIC_INPUT>

 Options:
   -w, --witness <WITNESS>
-          Secret number that Alice knows (a.k.a. the witness) -s, --statement <STATEMENT>
+          Secret number that Alice knows (a.k.a. the witness) -p, --public-input <PUBLIC_INPUT>
-          Public number that Bob knows and which represents the sum of the digits of the witness (a.k.a. the statement) --proof-file-name <PROOF_FILE_NAME>
+          Public number that Bob knows and which represents the sum of the digits of the witness (a.k.a. the public input) --proof-file-name <PROOF_FILE_NAME>
           Proof export filename [default: proof.hex]
       --proof-export-dir <PROOF_EXPORT_DIR>